utkarshrathore2000/Piano-game/README.md

    1. display the correct answer
    2. give the user the option to start the game over again Please use whatever best practices you would consider to be important on a serious project.

-If you were training junior developers so that they could step into a serious job oppertunity, what tools, techniques and best practices would you consider to be important?
-Please demonstrate those.

-We encourage testing